Building a Chicken Coop

-My boyfriend made this chicken coop by building onto a rabbit hutch and was able to transform it into a functional chicken house.
+My boyfriend made this chicken coop by building onto a rabbit hutch.

-And it is probably best to make or purchase a small chicken house at first, because you may change your mind about wanting to raise chickens.
+I would start with a small chicken coop at first, because you may change your mind about wanting to raise chickens.

 You can just throw something together with what you have lying around your property or purchase a small chicken house at a chicken feed store or online.